 Privacy notice for ‘Ask the export support team a question’ service

-The Department for International Trade (DIT) is committed to protecting the privacy and security of your information.
-This notice describes how we collect and use your personal information in accordance with UK Data Protection legislation, including the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The Department for Business and Trade (DBT) herein referred to as the Department or DBT is committed to protecting the privacy and security of your information.
+This notice describes how we collect and use your personal information in accordance with UK Data Protection legislation, in particular the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 It is important that you read this notice, so that you are aware of how and why we are using your information.